-Lala Amarnath is the most romantic figure of early Indian Test cricket.
-As a young tearaway, he scored a century on debut for India against England in Bombay in 1933.
-He was later sent home for indiscipline by his captain, the appalling Maharaj Kumar of Vizianagram, during the disastrous 1936 India tour of England.
+Lala Amarnath is the most romantic figure in early Indian Test cricket.
+As a young tearaway, he scored a century on his debut for India against England in Bombay in 1933.
+He was later sent home for indiscipline by his captain, Maharaj Kumar of Vizianagram, during the disastrous 1936 India tour of England.
 Only after World War II was Amarnath at last granted his due and appointed Indian captain.
-Later two sons, Mohinder Amarnath and Surinder Amarnath followed their father into the national team, creating a famous cricketing dynasty.
+Later, two sons, Mohinder Amarnath and Surinder Amarnath, followed their father into the national team, creating a famous cricketing dynasty.

 His third son, Rajender Amarnath, has written his father’s biography, The Making of a Legend.
 This work of filial celebration contains stories that present Pakistan and its leading sportsmen (in particular Abdul Hafeez Kardar) in an unpleasant light.
 He asserts that Kardar assaulted Lala Amarnath in a hotel lobby in Lahore during the Test match of January 1955.
 However, there is no corroboration for this story.
 All surviving members of the Pakistan team have confirmed they’ve never heard any word of such an incident at the time.